 Review of Existing Materials

 The WG began its work with a review of the historical documentation and related materials on the topic.
-This included both the records of prior ICANN community work as well as materials from other sources (such as treaty texts and reports from international organizations, in particular, WIPO).
+This included both the records of prior ICANN community work as well as materials from other sources (such as treaty texts and reports from international organizations including, in particular, WIPO).
 To review these materials, the WG formed three Sub Groups – Sub Group A focused on the current state of the UDRP and URS, Sub Group B on the number of IGOs and INGOs that could come under consideration as well as the scope of their existing legal protections, and Sub Group C on ICANN’s historic treatment of these two groups of organizations.
 ICANN staff also conducted research on the existence of national trademark registrations in a number of jurisdictions for selected IGO and INGO names and acronyms.

 A partial list of the more significant documents and materials that were reviewed includes: